haokail2/ECE-445-labnotebook/README.md

-2025-03-02

-team meeting for design document and continue on PCB design
+2025-03-02 - team meeting for design document and continue on PCB design

+2025-03-04 - TA meeting

+we updated our progress on the project to TA.
+He remainded us about the breadboard demo next week.

 2025-03-06